0x6e/slint-dma2d-demo/README.md

 1. Open this folder with VS code.
 2. Configure the project either via "CMake: Select Configure Preset" from the command palette or the CMake extension panel.
 3. Build, Flash to Device, and debug by hitting `F5` or running the `CMake: Debug` command from the command palette.

-## Next Steps

-We hope that this template helps you get started and you enjoy exploring making user interfaces with Slint.
-To learn more about the Slint APIs and the `.slint` markup language check out our [online documentation](https://slint.dev/docs/cpp/).

-Don't forget to edit this README to replace it by yours.